sidgautam95/adaptive-sampling-mri-suno/README.md

 **Datasets**: We used the publicly available fastMRI multi-coil knee and brain datasets (https://arxiv.org/abs/1811.08839) for our experiments, which can be downloaded at https://fastmri.med.nyu.edu/.

-**Saved Models**: The saved models for running the code can be found at https://drive.google.com/drive/folders/1Ppog0VikG06vLUk6F63gn79pdAeAYL-F.
+**Saved Models**: The trained model weights for running the code can be found at https://drive.google.com/drive/folders/1Ppog0VikG06vLUk6F63gn79pdAeAYL-F.

 The code is made up of three components:
-* ICD sampling algorithm
+* Sampling Optimization Algorithm
 * Nearest Neighbor Search
-* Training and Testing MoDL
+* Training and Testing Reconstruction Networks (MoDL and U-Net)

 ## ICD-based Sampling Optimization algorithm